jasny/improved-php-iterable/README.md

 // ]
 ```

-By default each new element of the resulting iterator is a numeric sequence.
+By default, each new element of the resulting iterator is a numeric sequence.
 To preverse the keys, pass `true` as third
 argument.
 Beware that this will result in duplicate keys.

 ### fill